hsh-elc/grappa-webservice/documents/concept/documentation.md

     }
     ```
     **Content Type**: `application/json` <br/>
-    **Description**: Returns the status of a grader.
+    **Description**: Returns the status of the web service, including the status of all graders.
 This data is subject to change.
-It is not intended to be processed by a machine, but rather serves an overview for debugging or statistical purposes.
+It is not intended to be processed by a machine, and only serves as an overview for debugging or statistical purposes.

   * **Code:** `401 Unauthorized` <br/>
     **Content**: `{ error : "message" }` <br/>